Facial Recognition

 South Wales Police has also been trialling facial recognition technology on officers’ phones, enabling them to scan and potentially instantly identify anyone they come into contact with.
 This is known as ‘operator-initiated facial recognition’ and is expected to now spread to more police forces.

 Other forces have software allowing the police to identify everyone in any pictures and footage they can get their hands on – from CCTV cameras to what we post on our social media accounts.
-This is called ‘retroactive facial recognition’, because the images and videos already exist, rather than using face-scanning cameras in real time like ‘live facial recognition’ does.
+This is called ‘retrospective facial recognition’, because the images and videos already exist, rather than using face-scanning cameras in real time like ‘live facial recognition’ does.
+Hammersmith and Fulham has approved plans for 500 CCTV cameras to be equipped with retrospective facial recognition capabilities, storing all footage to allow searches to find all locations where a given face can be identified.

 HOW DOES FACIAL RECOGNITION WORK?